aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

         //the __call method gets an instance of the Router service class
         //from the application container
         //then calls mixin() method on the Router service class instance which is
-        //actually a call to the static mixin method of the Macroable trait of
+        //actually a call to the static mixin() method of the Macroable trait of
-        //the Router service class.
+        //the Router service class.(Note: in PHP a static method of a class can be called by an instance
+        //of the class)
         //the mixin() method of the Macroable trait then calls each method of the AuthRouteMethods
         //instance given to the mixin method (using reflection) and puts the closure function
         //returned from each method in the macros hash array using the name of